Coverture: Criticism

-In the mid-19th century, according to Melissa J. Homestead, coverture was criticized as depriving married women authors of the financial benefits of their copyrights, including analogizing to slavery; one woman poet "explicitly analogized her legal status as a married woman author to that of an American slave."
+According to American professor of English Melissa J. Homestead, in the mid-19th century, coverture was criticized as depriving married women authors of the financial benefits of their copyrights, including analogizing to slavery; one woman poet "explicitly analogized her legal status as a married woman author to that of an American slave."
 According to Homestead, feminists also criticized the effect of coverture on rights under patents held by married women.

-Hendrik Hartog counter-criticized that coverture was only a legal fiction and not descriptive of social reality and that courts applying equity jurisdiction had developed many exceptions to coverture, but, according to Norma Basch, the exceptions themselves still required that the woman be dependent on someone and not all agreements between spouses to let wives control their property were enforceable in court.
+American professor of history Hendrik Hartog counter-criticized that coverture was only a legal fiction and not descriptive of social reality and that courts applying equity jurisdiction had developed many exceptions to coverture, but, according to American professor of history Norma Basch, the exceptions themselves still required that the woman be dependent on someone and not all agreements between spouses to let wives control their property were enforceable in court.

+Writing in 1902 about the progress made in the US, American women's rights activist Susan B. Anthony recalled that the English Common Law of coverture was "in force practically everywhere" in the US in 1848.
+She said that various aspects of coverture had diminished in the intervening five decades through the passage of local statutes, but minor children were still subject to the will of the father alone in 80% of the states.
+Though she viewed the "general tendency of legislation for women as progressive," she maintained that "Woman never will have equality of rights anywhere... until she possesses the fundamental right of self-representation," meaning that women would require the ability to vote in order to fully implement equality in marriage.